Andean Parliament: Documentation Center

-The Documentation Center 'Simón Rodríguez' was established, specialized in legislative, integration and international law issues.
+The Documentation Center 'Simón Rodríguez' was established, specialising in legislative, integration and international law issues.
 Linked in a virtual way with the best libraries of national congresses and multilateral organizations such as the Library of Congress of Chile, or the Library of Congress of the United States.
 The Documentation Center offers its services free to the public of the countries of the region.

 Inclusive Fairs for Integration

-Inclusive Fairs include the exhibition of handicrafts, natural products and entrepreneurship of the cultures of each Andean country, with the purpose of including vulnerable populations as mothers head of household, reinserted to civil society, displaced by conflict, people with disabilities, Among others, in the support of our organism to its work.
+Inclusive Fairs include the exhibition of handicrafts, natural products and entrepreneurship of the cultures of each Andean country, with the purpose of including vulnerable populations such as mothers head of household, people reinserted into civil society, displaced by conflict, people with disabilities, Among others, in the support of our organism to its work.
 Likewise, monthly art exhibitions of new talents, Art students and positioned artists of the region are presented.
 These initiatives allow strategic alliances with Andean citizens for the development of community awareness and socio-cultural identity through art.

 3. Strengthening Integration

 The Andean Parliament promotes and guides Latin American integration processes.
-To this end, it has been strengthening cooperation and inter-institutional work with Integration Parliaments such as: Latin American, Central American, MERCOSUR, among others.
+To this end, it has been strengthening cooperation and inter-institutional work with Integration Parliaments such as Latin American, Central American, MERCOSUR, among others.
 In the same way, it has been working on projects with organizations such as: